 I would like to thank my parents Ron and Jill, and my in-laws Martin and Jan for their support and understanding over the past 4 years.
-I especially thank my wife Vicky for putting up with my unusual working hours, being totally supportive and even offering to proof read my work.
+I especially thank my wife Vicky, for putting up with my unusual working hours, being totally supportive and even offering to proof read my work, and my daughter Caitlyn for just being gorgeous.